hrutikmore2905/My-ERP-App/README.md

 Technology Stack React: Front-end library for building user interfaces.
 React Router: Library for managing navigation within a React application.
 Material-UI: React components library for building consistent and responsive user interfaces.
 ApexCharts: Library for creating interactive charts and graphs.

+Requirements:

-Requirements: npm install react-router-dom --force
+npm install react-router-dom --force

 npm install @mui/material@latest --force

-still if you got up with error use npm cache clean --force
+still got up with error use npm cache clean --force

 check all the dependenciew and install the required packages and then run again.

-How to Run: Clone the repository: git clone
+How to Run: Clone the repository: git clone  https://github.com/hrutikmore2905/My-ERP-App

 Navigate to the project directory: cd erp-system